embarklabs/embark/site/source/_posts/2019-11-18-nim-vs-crystal-part-1-performance-interoperability.md

  - Part 2: Threading and Tooling
  - Part 3: Crypto, DApps and P2P

-These two articles will be released on the 22nd and 29th respectively, so don't forget to come back then to check them out!
+These two articles will be released over the next couple of days, so don't forget to come back then to check them out!

 Thanks for reading - as ever, if you have any questions, please feel free to reach out at [robin@status](mailto:robin@status.im).